Need to test your microphone for Skype calls, Google voice chat, or anything else?

-If this does not help, please check if your microhphone is connected.
+If this does not help, please check if your microphone is connected.

 If the line is moving when you talk into the microphone then the result of the online mic test is that your microphone is working and properly configured!

 If you don’t see a line, please click on the the link that says: “If you don’t see a line…” just above or to the right from the red box.

 If you do see a line but it isn’t moving, then your mic is either broken/not-working or (much more likely) it’s not properly setup.

 If that’s the case, before you go checking the microphone settings in your operating system,